Fantasy Points Logo - Wordmark

 Wide Receivers

 Darnell Mooney (Chi) — Mooney suffered a shoulder injury diving for a sideline pass on July 24, and the team announced at the time that he’ll be out for several weeks.
 Raheem Morris gave a cryptic answer about Mooney on Aug.
 12, stating that he was week-to-week but he felt good about getting him back healthy “this year.”
 Morris may have been flippant when he said he’ll return this year, but we still don’t have any reporting on what kind of injury Mooney suffered.
+Michael Penix said on Aug.
+13 that Mooney should be back for the season opener, but added that he wasn’t sure.
 It’s unclear if Mooney’s injury is related to the shoulder injury he suffered late last season, which forced him to sit out the season finale.
 He attended Falcons practice on July 26 without a shoulder brace, which was a positive sign that his injury wasn’t too bad.
 The Falcons signed D.J.
 Chark the day after Mooney’s injury to improve their WR depth chart, which is down to Ray-Ray McCloud, KhaDarel Hodge, and Casey Washington behind #1 Drake London.
 Mooney is missing out on practice reps with Michael Penix, who is entering his first season as the full-time starter.
 I’m still targeting Mooney at his slipping ADP (115, WR50), and his price could get more affordable over the next few weeks.
-(Added Aug.
-12)
+(Updated Aug.
+13)

 Tight Ends